 Our Approach to Yoga

 At Sellwood Yoga, we are committed to being a welcoming and respectful studio for everyone.
 We have a non-dogmatic approach and believe that there are many valuable traditions, styles, and practices of yoga.
 Therefore, we offer a variety of styles and classes so that individual students can find the best classes for them, and our teachers can teach using their own unique and authentic voices.

-Many of our classes contain teachings that draw from the more traditional roots of yoga, while also representing the current yoga disciplines of today.
+Many of our classes contain teachings that draw from the more traditional roots of yoga, while also representing the current yoga methods of today.
 Our teachers all understand the personal nature of yoga, and we encourage students to feel safe and supported above all else.

 Students of all ages, sizes, and levels are welcome and encouraged to attend classes.
 There is something for everyone at Sellwood Yoga, and you can start practicing yoga at any level of flexibility or fitness.
 In addition to yoga, we offer pilates and mindfulness class.
 We also offer a variety of workshops.